sjufan84/chrome-extension-template/README.md

-# Chrome Extension Template
+# Bakebot LiveKit Extension

-A modern Chrome extension template built with TypeScript, React, and Vite.
-This template provides a solid foundation for building Chrome extensions with modern development tools and best practices.
+A modern Chrome extension built with TypeScript, React, and Vite for LiveKit integration.
+This extension provides a solid foundation for building Chrome extensions with modern development tools and best practices.

 ## Features